Simon Baker: Career

 Baker's first acting role was in a commercial.
 He got the role while waiting for a friend to audition when he himself was asked to audition for it.
-Before working in Hollywood, he acted in various Australian television shows such as E Street (as Sam Farrel: 1992–1993), Home and Away (as James Hudson: 1993–1994), and Heartbreak High (as Tom Summers: 1996).
-In 1993, Baker won the Logie Award for Most Popular New Talent.

-Baker at a ceremony to receive a star on the Hollywood Walk of Fame in February 2013.
+From 1992 until its cancellation in 1993, Baker played Constable Sam Farrell in E Street.
+The role earned him the Logie Award for Most Popular New Talent award in 1993.
+After E Street, Baker received several job offers and he accepted a guest role in A Country Practice as mechanic Stewart Waterman, who comes into conflict with his father Jack (played by Frankie J. Holden).
+He also filmed an appearance in G.P..
+In November 1993, he joined the cast of Home and Away for eight weeks as James Hudson, a teacher and love interest for Roxy Miller (Lisa Lackey).
+He also appeared in Heartbreak High as Tom Summers in 1996.

 Baker relocated to the United States in the mid-1990s.
-In 1997, Baker appeared in a supporting role in L.A.
+In 1997, he appeared in a supporting role in L.A.
 Confidential.

-He is known for his portrayal of Patrick Jane in the television series The Mentalist, and Nick Fallin in The Guardian.

-In 2010, he was costarring with Robin Tunney and earning US$350,000 per episode of The Mentalist.
-Shortly after, he signed a new contract that delivered a payment of US$30 million for his role as Patrick Jane.
+Baker is known for his portrayal of Patrick Jane in the television series The Mentalist co-starring with Robin Tunney.
+In 2010, he was earning US$350,000 per episode of the show.
+Shortly afterwards, he signed a new contract that delivered a payment of US$30 million for his role of the title character.

+He portrayed Nick Fallin in The Guardian.

 In film, he is known for his roles as Max Rourke in the remake of the Japanese horror film The Ring Two, Riley Denbo in Land of the Dead, and Christian Thompson in the film adaptation of The Devil Wears Prada.

-Baker made his directorial debut with the 2017 film Breath, in which he also starred, co-wrote, and co-produced.
-The film is based on the Tim Winton novel.
+Baker made his directorial debut with the 2017 film Breath.
+He also co-wrote, co-produced and starred in the film.
+It is based on the Tim Winton novel.

+In 2026, Baker won the Logie Award for Best Supporting Actor in a Drama for his performance in the 2025 television miniseries The Narrow Road to the Deep North.